Keizaal/Keizaal/TROUBLESHOOTING.md

 You have likely surpassed the 255 .esp limit.
 When this happens Mod Organizer will automatically disable plugins to ensure that the game can launch.

-Note that I **WILL NOT** provide support for installations of Keizaal that have been modified.
+Please note that offical support for modified installations of Keizaal **WILL NOT** be provided.

 ### "*UI Elementals are being cut off the screen"*